JJuarez00/DEV200-Final/README.md

 Joseph Juarez

 ## Main: Goal:
-This application will allow users to search for available storage units, reserve units, and manage their rental agreements.
+This application will allow users to:
+- search for available storage units
+- reserve units
+- manage their rental agreements

 ## Story: